-By contrast, the United States has mainly a private system of financing and delivery.
-Private financing, predominantly through employers, accounts for approximately 53% of total health care expenditures; the government finances the remaining 47%.
+By contrast, the United States has mainly a private system of financing, as well as delivery.
+Private financing, predominantly through employers, accounts for approximately 54% of total health care expenditures; the government finances the remaining 46% (National Center for Health Statistics 2006).
 Private delivery of health care means that the majority of hospitals and physician clinics are private businesses, independent of the government.
 No central agency monitors total expenditures through global budgets or controls the availability and utilization of services.
-Nevertheless, the federal and state governments play an important role in health care delivery.
-They determine public-sector expenditures and reimbursement rates for services provided to Medicare, Medicaid, and CHIP beneficiaries.
-The government also formulates standards of participation through health policy and regulation, meaning providers must comply with the standards established by the government to be certified to provide services to Medicare, Medicaid, and CHIP beneficiaries.
+Nevertheless, the federal and state governments in the United States play an important role in health care delivery.
+They determine public-sector expenditures and reimbursement rates for services provided to Medicaid, CHIP, and Medicare beneficiaries.
+The government also formulates standards of participation through health policy and regulation, meaning providers must comply with the standards established by the government to be certified to provide services to Medicaid, CHIP, and Medicare beneficiaries.

 Certification standards are also regarded as minimum standards of quality in most sectors of the health care industry.